Sauler89/Chromatic-Dye-Kit/README.md

 | **EET** | Winthrop **and** Ribald |
 | **IWD:EE** | Pomab — Easthaven (`EHPOMAB.STO`) |

-The item is added identified and as a single reusable copy.

 ## Installation

 1. Extract the archive into the game directory containing `chitin.key`.